robb-romans/docs-repo-template/rst/getting-started-content-architecture/readme.md

 ```

 Integrate your use cases into this architecture by adding them as H1 topics so the major
 headings are at the same levels as *Prerequsities*, *Send API requests*, and so on.

-**New topics**

-Getting Started.rst: Main heading for Getting Started content.

-Get credentials: Shows screen cap and instructions for getting and saving API key and account number.

-Index.rst: Index to set up the GS content H1 and H2 content structure; intro paragraph
-            provides overview of GS intro content and use cases.

-Prerequisites: List of what you need to get started with API with links to other topics.

-Send API requests: Intro topic with includes of using curl and using CLI topics

-Using environment variables: Note with more info about environment variables.

-Authentication:  Intro to authentication topic with links to Identity docs and includes
-                 for using cURL and using CLI.
+**Update Authentication section in General API Info section**

-The Authentication topics will replace most of the information in the Authentication section of
+The Authentication topics replace most of the information in the Authentication section of
 the General API info section.

-In the Developer Guide, you can replace the Authentication content with the following:
+You can replace the content in the Authentication.rst source file with the following content:

 ````
 Each REST request against the Cloud Big Data service requires the inclusion of a specific authorization token, supplied in the X-Auth-Token HTTP header of each API request.
 You get a token by submitting an authentication request with valid account credentials to the following Rackspace Cloud Identity API service endpoint:

 .. code::